No regrets for Ja Morant over suspension with actions, not words, proving lesson learned

 Morant first told reporters after the Los Angeles Lakers ousted Memphis from the playoffs in April that he had to make better decisions, knowing off-the-court issues affected the Grizzlies' season.
 A team that earned a second straight No. 2 seed in the Western Conference lasted just six games in the postseason.

-Only two weeks later, Morant was singing with friends in a vehicle when caught holding up a handgun during a livestream video.
+Only two weeks later, Morant was singing with friends when caught holding up a handgun during a livestream video.
 Silver weighed the situation and announced the second suspension along with other steps for Morant to take.

 That included talking weekly with the NBA office and the NBA Players Association.